Viralprk/liftoff-assignments/P2-Project_Outline/README.md

 Also contact us and policy page for this website.

 ### Features
-Administrator authentication  module provide admin credential validation and redirect if it's correct.
+- Administrator authentication  module provide admin credential validation and redirect if it's correct.

-Product Management : Administrator can add /remove/ update products
+- Product Management : Administrator can add /remove/ update products
-Shopping: User can naviagte to products and proudct inforation.
+- Shopping: User can naviagte to products and proudct inforation.
 Add product to cart.
-Checout:  This page display proudct in cart and show totat.
+- Checout:  This page display proudct in cart and show totat.
 User can add /remove proudct from cart.
-User authentication module take user credential validation.
+- User authentication module take user credential validation.
-Error page if user provide invalid request to page.
+- Error page if user provide invalid request to page.

 ### Technologies

+- Java
+- HTML
+- Thymeleaf
+- Bootstrap
-Java, HTML, Thymeleaf, Bootstrap, MySQL /H2
+- MySQL /H2

 ### What I'll Have to Learn
 - Creating complete project